 These compounds are waste released by bacteria in your mouth that live off of the food and soft tissue in the oral cavity.
 Among these bacteria are Streptococcus mutans, which feast on sugar and erode enamel, although this isn't the biggest perpetrator of bad breath.

-There are others, which live under the gum line which produce much more gas, including Porphyromonas gingivalis, and Prevotella intermedia.
+There are others, which live under the gum line and produce much more gas, including Porphyromonas gingivalis, and Prevotella intermedia.
 There are also bacteria on the tongue that can cause foul odors.

 Oral probiotics for bad breath